 Tour the winding Intracoastal canals of Greater Fort Lauderdale.
 Fort Lauderdale Water Taxi offers narrated tours as you go from downtown Fort Lauderdale to the beach, spotting out mansions and yachts along the way.
 Take the Water Taxi to a waterfront restaurant with gorgeous views such as 15th Street Fisheries where kids can feed tarpon or Shooters Waterfront.
 You can even take this taxi to Florida’s Hollywood.

-On the Pompano Beach Water Taxi you can view the Hillsboro Inlet Lighthouse, go to Lauderdale-By-The-Sea and also stop at restaurants for a dock & dine experience.
-For delectable seafood with a side of history, take the Pompano Beach Water Taxi to Cap’s Place, the oldest restaurant in Greater Fort Lauderdale.
+Hop on a shuttle boat to reach the Hillsboro Inlet Lighthouse.
+For delectable seafood with a side of history and waterfront views, you'll want to visit Cap’s Place, the oldest restaurant in Greater Fort Lauderdale.
 Among notables who have experiences Cap’s: Franklin D. Roosevelt, Winston Churchill, the Vanderbilts and the Rockefellers.

 Or take a daytime or evening cruise on the Jungle Queen Riverboat, a Fort Lauderdale institution.
-Hop off at Jungle Queen’s tropical isle to see exotic birds, monkeys and an alligator exhibition.
+Hop off at Jungle Queen’s tropical isle during the dinner and show cruise for an all-you-can-eat barbecue dinner and variety show, set among lush foliage, tropical birds and alligators.

 9. Become a Visit Lauderdale Junior Ambassador